On the derived category of 1-motives: Universal realisation

 are isomorphisms for any pure $1$-motives $M,M'$ and any $i\in\Z$.
-This is done by a case-by-case inspection, using the fact \cite[3.1.9 and 3.1.12]{V} that in $\DM_-^{\eff}\otimes\Q$
+This is done by a case-by-case inspection, using the fact \cite[3.1.9 and 3.1.12]{V} that in $\DM_-^{\eff}(k;\Q)$

-for any smooth variety $X$.
+for a bounded complex $C$ of Nisnevich sheaves and a smooth variety $X$.
 The key points are that 1) for such $X$ we have $H^i_{\Zar}(X,\G_m)=0$ for $i>1$ and for an abelian variety $A$, $H^i_{\Zar}(X,A)=0$ for $i>0$ because the sheaf $A$ is flasque, and 2) that any abelian variety is up to isogeny a direct summand of the Jacobian of a curve.
 This point will also be used for the essential surjectivity below.

 \begin{sloppypar} For the second fact, the argument in the proof of \cite[Prop.
-3.3.3 1]{V} shows that the functor $\DM_{-,\et}^\eff\to D^-(\Shv((\Spec k)_\et))$ which takes a complex of sheaves on $Sm(k)_\et$ to its restriction to $(\Spec k)_\et$ is an equivalence of categories on the full subcategories of objects of prime-to-$p$ torsion.
-The conclusion then follows from Theorem \ref{ptors}. \end{sloppypar}
+3.3.3 1]{V} shows that the functor $\DM_{-,\et}^\eff\to D^-(\Shv((\Spec k)_\et))$ which takes a complex of sheaves on $\Sm(k)_\et$ to its restriction to $(\Spec k)_\et$ is an equivalence of categories on the full subcategories of objects of prime-to-$p$ torsion.
+The conclusion then follows from Theorem \ref{ptors} b). \end{sloppypar}